Instructions for Windows / iOS.

 - Dynamic Math Panels: throw water to the right solution.

-NOTE: These instructions are the same for Math Classroom Challenge (iOS/Windows) and Math Street Challenge.
-You choose how and when to play: iOS, iOS Augmented Reality, Windows, Oculus Rift.
+NOTE: These instructions are the same for Math Classroom Challenge (iOS/Windows/Mac).

 The static panels propose random exercises, of configurable difficulty, whose numbers have to be searched through the stage, and bathe them with the water of the hose that we carry.

 Dynamic panels appear anywhere, but can be repositioned, or even invoked manually, and contain three solutions.
 Irrigate with water the correct solution.
 Dragons, on the other hand, allow an error to be subtracted, although sometimes they will cause the opposite: they will add up to an error.
 So the player must decide whether to use them or not.
 The rocket, when it takes off, multiplies the points obtained by two during the flight.

 The maximum time, from infinity to two minutes, can be set to resolve static panels.
 Dynamic panels can be invoked as many times as desired, but always one at a time.